dfstio/minanft-lib-example/README.md

 yarn indexnft
 ```

-to index the NFT for minanft.io frontend (only TestWorld2 network)
+to index the NFT for minanft.io frontend (only Berkeley network)

 ## Website